-Recovery Pending – If the SQL Server knows that database recovery needs to be run but something is preventing it from starting.
-This is different from the SUSPECT state because it can’t be said that recovery is going to fail – it just hasn’t started yet.
+Recovery Pending – If the SQL Server knows that database recovery needs to be run but something is preventing it from starting, the Server marks the db in ‘Recovery Pending’ state.
+This is different from the SUSPECT state because it cannot be said that recovery is going to fail – it just hasn’t started yet.

 SELECT name, state_desc from sys.databases

 Executing the query will give you an output that looks something like:

 Reasons behind Recovery Pending State in SQL Server

 Some of the reasons causing such an issue are: